Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Discussion

 \section{Discussion}

-We successfully demonstrated imaging through a dynamic diffuser at signal levels low enough to detect single photons.
-Our method, like techniques presented in \cite{Katz2014, Bertolotti2012, Hofer2018}, does not require physical alteration of the sample, nor does it necessitate characterizing the medium's transmission matrix or focusing light through it.
-However, our approach is specifically optimized for low-photon conditions and dynamic diffusers -- a scenario highly relevant for deep tissue imaging.
-This approach can be implemented without adaptive optics or wavefront shaping systems.
+We successfully demonstrated imaging incoherent objects through a dynamic diffuser at signal levels low enough to detect single photons, conditions under which no imaging has been demonstrated so far.
+This scenario is highly relevant for deep-tissue imaging, where scattering and low photon counts are significant challenges.
+Our approach does not require physical alteration of the sample, nor does it necessitate characterizing the medium's transmission matrix or focusing light through it.
+Our approach does not require adaptive optics or wavefront shaping systems.

+Our method is robust, as spatially uncorrelated noise can be progressively suppressed by accumulating a sufficiently large number of frames.

+Moreover, our method is resilient to fluorescence bleaching and minor sample movements during multi-frame acquisition.
+Although bleaching reduces signal intensity, the spatial distribution of fluorophores in densely stained samples remains intact, preserving essential spatial information despite reduced Fourier amplitudes.
+By the RMS averaging the Fourier transform moduli across frames, we accurately recover the Fourier modulus of the object's scattering-free image.
+Similarly, since translational motion only introduces phase in the Fourier domain, our modulus-based approach naturally compensates for such shifts—only significant rotations or structural changes would impact the reconstruction.
+Our method works also in the case of static diffusers (see \textit{Supplementary Information} Section 2.1.6).

+In Section 2 of the \textit{Supplementary Information}, we provide a detailed discussion of the theoretical foundations of our approach.
+We analyze the number of frames required for a given mean photon count per frame and show that, within the considered statistical model, image reconstruction remains possible at arbitrarily low photon counts per diffuser realization, provided that a sufficiently large number of statistically independent frames is accumulated.
+We also investigate the spatial resolution and signal-to-noise ratio of the proposed imaging method.

-We tested our method using a standard fluorescence microscope and applied it to various fluorescent samples.
+We validated our approach using a standard fluorescence microscope and applied it to various fluorescent samples.
 Notably, we successfully imaged astrocyte cells stained with the widely used dye Alexa Fluor 568, as well as various challenging objects constructed from fluorescent micro-spheres, further underscoring the versatility and effectiveness of our approach.
-Although we demonstrated our technique in microscopy, it has potential applications in various other fields of imaging.
-For instance, it can be utilized in LIDAR to cope with time-varying fog \cite{Miclea2020, Mario2018}, in astronomy for imaging distant, dim objects through a fluctuating atmosphere \cite{Tyson2022}, and in endoscopy using multimode fibers \cite{Cizmar2012, Ploschner2015}, where bends generate changing scattering scenarios.